 Sustainable fishing means leaving enough fish in the ocean so that fish stocks remain healthy, looking after places where fish live [habitats] and ensuring people who fish can keep fishing.

-Activities provided here investigate the idea of sustainable fishing as an alternative to overfishing.
+The first set of activities provided here, investigate the idea of sustainable fishing as an alternative to overfishing.